AvtsVivek/LearnVsExt/src/tasks/800400-TodoClassification/ReadMe.md

 1. Build and run.
 In the exp instance, open a code file with has todo text in it.
 ![Run the example](images/52_50RunTheExample.jpg)

+2. Highlight any instances of the text 'ToDo' in the Visual Studio Editor and display a glyph in the corresponding line.

 ## Notes
 1. Need to understand the difference between 800400-TodoClassification and 748540-TodoGlyphSdkContentTypeExt